yasakei/neutron/README.md

 - **Dynamically Typed:** No need to declare the type of a variable.
 - **C-like Syntax:** Familiar syntax for developers who have used C, C++, Java, or JavaScript.
 - **Rich Standard Library:** A comprehensive standard library with modules for math, system operations, HTTP client, JSON processing, time operations, and data conversion.
+- **📦 Box Package Manager:** Install and manage native modules with ease.
 - **Object-Oriented:** Supports classes, methods, and the `this` keyword.
 - **Built-in Functions:** A set of useful built-in functions for string manipulation, type conversion, and console output.
 - **Modular:** Supports both native C++ modules and Neutron language modules for organizing code.